lartiend/todo-app/README.md

 # Lamudi - ToDo App

-This simple todo list app that provides basic CRUD operations. <br>
+This is a simple todo list app with basic CRUD operations. <br>
-No CRUD framework was used is making the PHP operations.
+No CRUD framework was used.

 ### Getting Started